michaelpq/michaelpq.github.io/_posts/2015-04-21-postgres-9-5-feature-highlight-frontend-allocation-routine.markdown

 ---

-Similarly to the post of a couple of weeks back relating about the [new memory allocation routine] able to give a backup root in case of OOM (/postgresql-2/postgres-9-5-feature-highlight-allocation-routine-no-oom/), here is a follow-up commit adding more infrastructure in the same area but this time for some widely-used memory allocation routines:
+Similarly to the post of a couple of weeks back relating about the [new memory allocation routine] (/postgresql-2/postgres-9-5-feature-highlight-allocation-routine-no-oom/) able to give a plan B route in case of OOM, here is a follow-up commit adding more infrastructure in the same area but this time for some widely-used memory allocation routines:

     commit: 8c8a886268dfa616193dadc98e44e0715f884614
     author: Fujii Masao <fujii@postgresql.org>